Vitamins for Kids: Do Healthy Kids Need Supplements?

 - Kids eating a lot of fast foods, convenience foods, and processed foods

-- Kids on a vegetarian diet (they may need an iron supplement), a dairy-free diet (they may need a calcium supplement), or other restricted diet
+- Kids on a vegetarian or a vegan diet (they may need an iron supplement), a dairy-free diet (they may need a calcium supplement), or other restricted diet

 - Kids who drink a lot of carbonated sodas, which can leach vitamins and minerals from their bodies